SENERGY-Platform/client-connector-updater/README.md

 Usage / Configuration
 ----

+Execute `./run.sh` to start the update process with a random delay (10-120s) or use `./run.sh now` if a delay is not desired.
+The gateway-updater will first try to update itself and will then continue to check for gateway updates and dependency updates.
+Any output is logged to `gup.log`.

+---

 #### gupfiles

 By providing a `gupfile` the gateway-updater can determine that a gateway is present in the dictionary.
 The `gupfile` contains a list of Python packages the gateway depends on and the desired version of theses packages.
 Please use the following format `<python package>,<version>` and see the below `gupfile` example for further explanation: